onap/dmaap-datarouter/datarouter-prov-client/README.md

 ### Owner
 The bus controller interface included a field called "owner" for a feed.
 This may have had some function within the bus controller.
 It had a minor effect on the bus controller's invocation of the DR provisioning API (setting the `X-DMAAP-DR-ON-BEHALF-OF` header in the API requests associated with the feed).
 It adds no real value.
 Maintaining it would add complexity to the drprov-client script and would complicate debugging DR provisioning issues.

+Note that the drprov-client.sh script uses "drprovcl" by default as the value in the `X-DMAAP-DR-ON-BEHALF-OF`.
+This can be overriden by setting the environment variable `ONBEHALFHDR` in the [common DMaaP provisioning template](https://git.onap.org/oom/tree/kubernetes/common/common/templates/_dmaapProvisioning.tpl).

+`X-DMAAP-DR-ON-BEHALF-OF` forms the basis of a simple authorization mechanism used by the DR provisioning API.
+The value passed in this header when creating a feed or a subscription is stored by the DR provisioning server.
+When the DR API receives a request to retrieve the data for a specific feed or a specific subscription, the API checks that the value in the `X-DMAAP-DR-ON-BEHALF-OF` header in the incoming request matches the stored value for the target feed or subscription.
+Sometimes during testing or debugging, it is useful to query the DR provisioning API about a specific feed or subscription using a tool like `curl`.
+Using `X-DMAAP-DR-ON-BEHALF-OF: drprovcl` will allow access to the feeds and subscription created by the drprov-client.sh script.

 ### Classification
 The bus controller interface included a field called "asprClassification" for a feed.
 The field is required by DR and indicates the sensitivity of the information transmitted in a feed.
 This has not been used in ONAP, but it is a required field. "aspr" is an internal acronym at the company where DR was originally developed.
 The field has been renamed "classification".  "unclassified" is a reasonable value to use in ONAP.